roshanis/10kings/chapter7_balban_revised.md

 ### The Final Reflection

 The fever climbs higher tonight.
 I can feel death approaching like an old friend I have sent to visit so many others.
-There is poetry in this—the spymaster who can no longer hide, the architect of control losing control of his own fate.
+There is poetry in this, the spymaster who can no longer hide, the architect of control losing control of his own fate.

-But before I die, let me record what I learned too late:

-We believed we were reducing governance to systematic procedures that could be perfected through careful analysis.
-We were wrong.
-The systems we built were tools, nothing more, and tools serve their masters whether those masters pursue justice or tyranny.

-Balban and I transformed the Delhi Sultanate into the most efficiently governed realm in medieval Asia.
-We proved that intelligence networks, professional militaries, standardized procedures, and systematic accountability could create capabilities that rivaled the Chinese bureaucracy or the great caliphates.

-Yet in creating these instruments, we forged tools that could serve either order or oppression, prosperity or predation.
-The same intelligence network that protected peasants from corrupt officials also destroyed innocent men like Vishnu Das.
-The same procedures that ensured fair administration also made it impossible to show mercy or acknowledge error.
+Before I die, let me set down one truth.
+We thought we were perfecting government; in reality we forged tools that could serve justice or terror with equal ease, and the same network that protected peasants from corrupt officials also condemned innocents like Vishnu Das.
+If anyone reads these pages, remember that systems are only as merciful as the men who wield them.

-This is what I leave to future administrators: the tools we created are powerful beyond measure, but power without wisdom brings only destruction.
-Build your systems, draft your procedures, create your networks of control.
-But remember always that the goal is not perfect administration but human flourishing, not systematic efficiency but justice tempered with mercy.

 I thought I was building the future.
 Instead, I built my own prison.